 Using Facebook and Instagram for Recruiting

-- Facebook and Instagram Advertising.
-While posting jobs to Facebook and potentially promoting them is a lot like boosting a job on Indeed, the other way to use Facebook and Instagram is to actually run advertisements.
-This is kind of like your own little Super Bowl commercial for your job - your advertisement appears in front of people who may not be job seekers or actively looking for a job, but might be interested in your job - and who are similar to all the people we've seen show interest for similar jobs.
+- Facebook and Instagram advertising.
+While posting jobs to Facebook and promoting them is a lot like boosting a job on Indeed, the other way to use Facebook and Instagram is to actually run advertisements.
+This is kind of like your own little Super Bowl commercial for your job.
+Your advertisement appears in front of people who may not be job seekers or actively looking for a job, but might be interested in your job...and who are similar to all the people who've shown interest for similar jobs.

-In the guide below, we'll talk through the basics of getting started with running on Facebook and Instagram for your job.
-While this overview walks through all the details in running your ads manually, you can also use a tool like Team Engine to automatically run ads or you can hire a digital marketing firm to do the work for you.
+In the guide below, we'll talk through the basics of getting started with running ads on Facebook and Instagram for your job.
+While this overview walks through all the details in running your ads manually, you can also use a tool like Team Engine to automatically run ads, or you can hire a digital marketing firm to do the work for you.

 The Basics of Facebook & Instagram Ads for Hiring

 When you run an ad on Facebook or Instagram, people are going to see it in their newsfeed.
 It'll look something like this:

-The whole process of running ads is confusing and somewhat intimidating, and there are people who have whole careers setting up these ads.
-We'll walk through the basics to demystify the process.
+The whole process of running ads can be confusing and somewhat intimidating, and there are people who have entire careers setting up these ads.
+We'll walk you through the basics to demystify the process.